sylviaadel/vegan-restaurant/README.md

 ## ReactJS Veganhuset

-In this application you can check information about Veganhuset restaurnat, all dishes, desserts and drinks.
+In this application you can check information about Veganhuset restaurant, all dishes, desserts and drinks.
 Also you can contact us and reserve a table anytime.

 ## Installation and Setup Instructions